Visit also Temporary exhibitions

 The First National Exhibition of History of Science held in Florence from May to November, 1929, was under many respects a unique event.

-A significant selection of the extraordinary documentary and iconographic collection related to the Conferences of Italian scientists from 1839 to 1875, which is housed in the museum library.
+A significant selection (only in Italian) of the extraordinary documentary and iconographic collection related to the Conferences of Italian scientists from 1839 to 1875, which is housed in the museum library.